 Stealth fishing gear refers to fishing gear and bait that have been camouflaged to deceive predatory species.
 For bycatch species such as marine turtles and seabirds, the aim is to reduce the detection of bait.
 For target species, such as swordfish and tunas, the aim is to reduce the detection of the fishing gear and thus increase catch rates.

 Shark decoys have been shown to work as sea turtle 'scarecrows', though these decoys also frightened-off target finfish species (tunas, billfish, mahi-mahi).
-Trials with 'Looming Eye Buoys', to deter seabirds from gillnets, are underway.
+Visual deterrents have had limited success in keeping seabirds from entanglement in gillnets.

 Corrodible hooks are fishing hooks composed of material other than stainless steel.
 They may be made from different alloys, with different coatings, which all affect how long they last.
 The hook may dissolve quickly, within a couple of days, or more slowly over weeks or months.
 The premise behind the use of corrodible hooks is that they should improve the mortality rate of bycatch released with a hook attached.
 However, this needs to be tested through tagging studies.